macimax/WIKI_STEPMANIA/List-of-Song-Modifiers.md

 No Fakes: Removes fake notes.

-## SCROLL

-Normal: Notes come from bottom to top.

-Reverse: Notes come from top to bottom.

-Split:

-Alternate: The orientation of the receptor switches every time, so the first one is upright, the second one is downscroll, the third is up, the fourth is down.

-Cross: The outer receptors are upright, and the inner receptors are at the bottom.

-Centered: The receptors are vertically centered.

 ## Holds

 (Known as "Frezze Arrows" on _DDR_ series)

-No Holds: Removes hold notes to make the song easier (Some themes enable assist clear).
+No Holds: Disables hold notes to make the song easier (Some themes enable assist clear).

 Planted: Adds more holds.
 A lot of them.

 Twister: Adds more holds, but allows for the possibility of more than two holds at a time.

-Holds To Rolls: All holds are now rolls.
+Holds To Rolls: All holds are changed by rolls.

 ## Mines